sulleyi/sulleyi.github.io/blog/resources.md

 I've compiled some of my favorite resources on a variety of topics here.
 They have helped me a ton when trying to learn new topics and I still refer to them constantly.
-Hopefully you will find them helpful as well
+Hopefully you will find them helpful as well.

 ## Machine Learning